 The Dangling Modifier

-Recognize a dangling modifier when you see one.
+Recognize a dangling modifier when you find one.

 Horrified, Mom snatched the deviled eggs from Jack, whose fingers were covered in cat hair.

 Sometimes, however, an inexperienced writer will include a modifier but forget the target.
-The modifier thus dangles because the missing target word leaves nothing for the modifier to describe.
+The modifier thus dangles because it has nothing in the sentence to describe.

 Dangling modifiers are errors.
-Their poor construction confuses readers.
-Look at the samples below:
+This poor method of sentence construction confuses readers.

 Hungry, the leftover pizza was devoured.